Slime Time Live

-Slime Time Live is a television show that aired on Nickelodeon from 2000–2004, lasting 8 seasons.
-During its run it was hosted by Dave Aizer, Jonah Travick and Jessica Holmes and produced/directed by Jason Harper.
-It was located outside (inside if either weather did not permit, or the outdoor area had become too messy from earlier in the day) of the former Nickelodeon Studios at Universal Studios Florida (the third-to-last show to do so).
+Slime Time Live is an American television program that aired on Nickelodeon from 2000 to 2004, lasting 8 seasons.
+During its run it was hosted by Dave Aizer, Jonah Travick, and Jessica Holmes and produced/directed by Jason Harper.
+It was taped both outside and inside (if either weather did not permit, or the outdoor area was preoccupied from earlier in the day) of Nickelodeon Studios at Universal Studios Florida (the third-to-last show to do so).
 It mainly aired as filler during regular commercial time.

-The show holds two Guinness World Records – most people pied in three minutes (1,000 in 2001), and most people slimed (762 on the finale).
+The show holds two Guinness World Records for most people pied in three minutes (1,000 in 2001), and most people slimed (762 on the finale).
 The sliming was done outdoors, in front of the studios.

-Sliming
+Premise

-The show was known to have slimed their audience; when they did this they would pick someone, sit them in a chair, and ask them a question.
+The show's hosts were known for "sliming" their audience.
+When this would occur, they would choose someone, sit them in a chair, and ask them a question.
 If they answered correctly, they would get a bucket of slime (eventually changed to two buckets, then three) poured on top of them.

-Pieing

 The show was also known to have their audience members, contestants, hosts, celebrity guests, and staff caught on-camera pied in the face.
-When it was cancelled, Nick's pieing trademark was forgotten.
-It was later revived through the Nick-themed resort and cruise line.
+When the show was cancelled, Nickelodeon subsequently removed its pieing trademark from its properties.
+It was later revived through the Nickelodeon Suites Resort and Nickelodeon-themed cruise line.